WallStFam/beyond-rarity-instacheck-js/README.md

 2. **Import the BR-InstaCheck package** from the CDN at the bottom of your html `<body>` element.
 By placing at the end of the `body`, the web page can load first and then fetch BR-InstaCheck package.
 3. **Initialize the BR-Instacheck widget** after you have imported the package.
 This will run the BR-InstaCheck code to render the widget.

-   `Important`: Another reason to have the `BRInstacheck.init` method called at the end of the `body` element is that it ensures that you have already defined the `<div id="br-instacheck" ... />` widget container element, else the code will error.
+   `Important`: Another reason to have the `BRInstacheck.init` method called at the end of the `body` element is that it ensures that you have already defined the `<div id="br-instacheck" ... />` widget container element, else the code will not render widget.

 <br/>